mattermost/docs/source/guides/orchestration.rst

 Deployment Solution Programs
 ================================================

-*This program is under development, please consider below a work-in-progress*

-Mattermost's **Deployment Solutions Programs** help IT administrators understand how Mattermost is being offered in third-party deployment solutions.
+Mattermost's **Deployment Solutions Programs** help IT administrators understand how Mattermost is being offered in third-party deployment solutions, including other open source projects as well as in commercial solutions.

 This is an optional program for third-party developers to increase awareness about their work and to enable Mattermost to refer its communities to different solutions.